sightDOING

 Sometimes you get what you pay for, but a lot of time free options are more than adequate.
 I stream Pandora instead of paying for iTunes downloads, borrow audiobooks from the library, and decorate my home with hand-me-downs from friends and family.

-Some free alternatives haven’t worked out for me (I need a gym membership instead of running outside), but unless you try it, you’ll never know.
+Some free alternatives haven’t worked out for me (I need a gym membership for motivation instead of running outside), but unless you try it, you’ll never know.
 Chances are, you’ll find a few alternatives.
-Hint: this works while traveling as well.
+Hint: there are free alternatives while traveling as well.

 6. Take Advantage of Loyalty Perks